verekia/verekia/README.md

 How is it going everyone?
-My projects, blog, and consulting services are [v1v2.io](https://www.v1v2.io).
+My projects, blog, and consulting services are on [v1v2.io](https://www.v1v2.io).
 Cheers and keep on coding folks! ✌️